 IF and Keto put your physiology into its prime-primal state.
 From the body’s standpoint, you’ll be constantly tapped into your greatest energy supply – your own body fat – and will thus have access to abundant energy 24/7.

 But if Keto mimics fasting and IF puts you into ketosis, then why would you want to combine them?
 Couldn’t you get the same results if you just did one or the other?

 The Biggest Reason Why Do Intermittent Fasting on Keto

-The biggest reason why we should do intermittent fasting is that it increases longevity and improves life-span.
-When you deprive any living organism from calories for a certain period of time, their expected life-span will increase by 30%.
+The biggest reason why we should do intermittent fasting is that it increases longevity and improves lifespan.
+When you deprive any living organism of calories for a certain period of time, their expected life-span will increase by 30%.
 However, they will still starve to death because of them running out of energy for sustenance.
 That’s why the trick is to do IF periodically and at other times eat healthy nutrition that would still contribute to living longer.

 The health benefits you gain from doing IF are very similar to that of Keto.
 However, there are still some characteristics unique to fasting which are unachievable by eating, even keto foods.

 ‘Autophagy’ is a metabolic pathway that causes the organism to ‘self-digest’ itself and removes waste material from the cells[v].
 Autophagy is required to maintain lean body mass and it actually inhibits the breakdown of muscle in adults[vi].
 It’s also needed for healthy brain cell mitochondria[vii].
 In the process, inflammation throughout the body and overall oxidative stress get reduced[viii].
 This fights against all illnesses.